List of prime ministers of the United Kingdom: Disputed prime ministers

-Due to the gradual evolution of the post of prime minister, the title is applied to early prime ministers only retrospectively; this has sometimes given rise to academic dispute.
+Because of the gradual evolution of the post of prime minister, the title is applied to early prime ministers only retrospectively.
+This has sometimes given rise to academic dispute.
 William Pulteney, 1st Earl of Bath, and James Waldegrave, 2nd Earl Waldegrave, are sometimes listed as prime ministers.
 Bath was invited to form a ministry by George II when Henry Pelham resigned in 1746, as was Waldegrave in 1757 after the dismissal of William Pitt the Elder, who dominated the affairs of government during the Seven Years' War.
-Neither was able to command sufficient parliamentary support to form a government; Bath stepped down after two days and Waldegrave after four.
-Modern academic consensus does not consider either man to have held office as prime minister; they are therefore listed separately.
+Neither was able to command sufficient parliamentary support to form a government.
+Bath stepped down after two days and Waldegrave after four.
+Modern academic consensus does not consider either man to have held office as prime minister.
+They are therefore listed separately.